vaharoni/devops/docs/infra/Hetzner.md

 ssh-keygen -t rsa -b 4096 -N "" -f ~/.ssh/id_hcloud
 ```

-Edit the `.devops/infra/hetzner/hcloud-config.yaml` file that was generated after running `devops init` to suit your needs.
+Edit the `.devops/infra/hetzner/hcloud-config.yaml` file that was generated after running `bunx devops init` to suit your needs.
 The file was created by combining [these instructions][3] and this [tutorial][4].

 For the `k3s_version` field, check the current avaiable k3s releases by running: